When verifying your custom sender domain in Omnisend, you might see errors related to your SPF (Sender Policy Framework) record.

 Each “include” tells the receiving server to perform another lookup.
 If there are too many, your SPF becomes invalid.

 To resolve this error, remove any unused or unnecessary include entries from your SPF record.
-For example, if you no longer use a specific email service, its include line should be deleted.
+For example, if you no longer use a specific email service, delete its include line.

 Keep only the entries for active services, such as Omnisend and your primary email provider.